andriusr/OpenQuotesAndContracts/README.md

 OpenQuotesAndContracts integrates quotes/contracts/products/product catalog into SugarCE.
 Features: pdf export, rich text editor, clear workflow from quotes to contracts.

-For installation of OQC, go to Releases section and download zip file of OQC version you need to your computer.
+For installation of OQC, go to Releases folder on master and download zip file of OQC version you need to your computer.
 Then install zip file using Module Loader of SugarCE.

 Manuals are located in Manuals folder of master.